ShashashankThakur/Social-Network/README.md

 # Social Network Analysis Tool

 This project is a Python-based social network analysis tool that allows users to analyze and visualize a social network graph.
 The tool provides functionalities such as degree centrality, clustering coefficients, community detection, and shortest path calculation.
+This project is a submission for Major League Hacking: Global Hack Week on DevPost.

 ## Features